gabrielvictorcf/secretpng/README.md

 # secretpng
 <img src="https://i.imgur.com/u0lJRTj.png" alt="img" align="right" width="400px">

-Secretpng is a small PNG encoder/decoder CLI that can "hide" messages inside the file without changing in any way how the image is read or displayed by common editors.
+Secretpng is a small, PNG encoder/decoder, cli tool  that can "hide" messages inside a file without changing, in any way, how the image is read or displayed by common viewers.

-This is a toy project made just to play with Rust and, of course, learn more about it and it's development cycle, so, why not make a fun CLI!
+This is a toy project made to play with Rust and, of course, learn more about it and it's development cycle, so, why not make a fun CLI!

 And yes, this crab image does have a message inside it :P